Battle of Mount Longdon: Argentine counterattack

 Major Carrizo-Salvadores manoeuvred Castañeda's reinforced platoon to close with 4 and 5 Platoons; meanwhile, under the direction of Corporal Jorge Daniel Arribas, part of Castañeda's platoon converged on the British aid post.
 Colour Sergeant Brian Faulkner, seeing that more than 20 wounded Paras on the western slopes of the mountain were about to fall into the hands of Corporal Arribas, deployed anyone fit enough to defend the position.

-"I picked four blokes and got up on this high feature, and as I did so this troop of twenty or thirty Argentines [in fact a reinforced section of just fifteen riflemen under Corporal Arribas] were coming towards us.
+"I picked four blokes and got up on this high feature, and as I did so this troop of twenty or thirty Argentines [in fact a reinforced section of 12 to 15 riflemen under Corporal Arribas] were coming towards us.
 We just opened fire on them.
 We don't know how many we killed, but they got what they deserved because none of them were left standing when we'd finished with them." said Faulkner.

-Major Argue's company ceased firing and devoted all their efforts to a withdrawal from 'Fly Half' due to terrible situation.
-Peter Harclerode, a noted British historian of the Parachute Regiment, went on record, saying that: